 Washer Care Can Reduce Mildew Growth

 Clothes should be removed from the washer immediately and hung on a clothesline or dried in the dryer.
-Wet clothes can actually mildew in the washer.
-If they are removed without treating the mildew, spores can spread and cause more problems.
+Wet clothes can mildew in the washer.
+If they are removed from the washer without treating the mildew stains, spores can spread and cause mold in your laundry room.

 Dryers and Mildew Growth

 We all know that removing the lint from the dryer filter after each use is essential to keeping your dryer operating properly and preventing fires.
-Lint can also build-up in the dryer vent and around the outside escape vent encouraging mold growth.
+Lint can also build-up in the dryer vent and around the outside escape vent encouraging mold in your laundry room.
 If you notice a musty smell in your dryer, it is time to clean the vent thoroughly as well as the outside escape.

-At the first noticeable sign of mildew or whiff of mustiness, use a scrub brush and a solution of water and bleach to wipe down all surfaces.
-Be sure to wear a mask and gloves to protect yourself from airborne spores.
-When cleaning the laundry, use an antibacterial spray or cleaning product to prevent regrowth.
+At the first noticeable sign of mildew or whiff of mustiness in your laundry room, use a scrub brush and a solution of water and chlorine bleach to wipe down every surfaces even those that don't show growth.